Bolfek-Radovani, Jasmina, Knitting drum machines for exiled tongues, Tears in the Fence, Dorset: 2022 (UK £9.99 | EU & Overseas £14.39).

 *Read essay “Unbound lines: writing in the space of the multilingual” first published in Balkan Poetry Today, March 2018.

-Additional information about the author and her work
+Further information about the author & latest news